bastings/bastings.github.io/index.md

 ## Reviewing / Area Chair / Committees

-I am a co-organizer of:
+I was a co-organizer of:

 * [Blackbox NLP 2022](https://blackboxnlp.github.io/) (co-located with EMNLP 2022)
 * Blackbox NLP 2021 (co-located with EMNLP 2021)